-Its hard to say if changing the financial system of a fiat currency to that of all digital would change the level of employment in the system.
+It’s difficult to predict if changing the financial system of a government currency to that of digital would change the level of employment in the system.
 As jobs would become redundant, mainly in the supply chain and protection of physical currency, new jobs would be created in the maintenance and infrastructure development of a new blockchain and cryptocurrency.
+Certainly people in jobs earning non-declared income, who may otherwise be unemployable due to regulations, would be impacted.
+This may in some cases lead to increased crime, mental health and wellbeing issues, and dependency on social welfare as those people struggle to survive.
+Tax revenue may increase as evasion becomes more difficult, which would then cover the increased government assistance, however the social impacts may become of greater concern than economic.

 How will this affect you?